adamsmd/BibScrape/FEATURES.md

 - Puts the `series` field in a canonical form (e.g., `PEPM~'97`).

-- Collapses multiple spaces or newlines into a single character for all fields except the ones listed in `--no-collapse`.
+- Collapses multiple spaces or newlines into a single space for all fields except the ones listed in `--no-collapse`.

-- In the `title` field, wraps acronyms (i.e., two or more uppercase characters in a row) with braces so BibTeX doesn't lowercase them.
+- In the `title` field, wraps acronyms (e.g., two or more uppercase characters in a row) with braces so BibTeX doesn't lowercase them.
 Can be disabled with `--/escape-acronyms`.

 - TODO: nouns

+- TODO: names

-- Makes the `month` field use the BibTeX month macros (e.g., `jun` without braces or quotes around it).
+- Makes the `month` field use the BibTeX month macros (e.g., `feb` without braces or quotes around it).

 - Removes any fields listed in `--omit`.